 Give us what we need to live well daily for our bodies as much as our minds and spirits, and give us what we need when our bodies and minds fail us.

 Awaken us to our need for your forgiveness and the forgiveness of others.
-Open us to forgive others as you are always forgiving us.
+Open us to forgive others as you forgive us.

-Protect us from our worst temptations and fears, and save us when the consequences of bad choices and circumstances beyond our control overwhelm us.
+Empower us to resist our worst temptations and fears, and save us when the consequences of bad choices or circumstances beyond our control overwhelm us.

 For to you belongs the highest wisdom, the deepest inspiration, and the greatest power to liberate, heal and save, now and forever; Amen.